CAnugula/SeekTestingChallenge/README.md

 - Users can view average salaries and various ratings given by other employees.
 - Users can view job postings at companies and see recommendations for other similar companies.
 # Define your test strategy
-- UI Functional / Regression testing
+- UI Functional testing
-1. Selenium
+   Selenium
 - Backend integration API testing
-1. Supertest
+   Supertest
 # What to test
 >Browser Tests